DoDAO-io/dodao-defi-course/generated/questions/introduction_to_defi.md

 ##### Which of the following problems related to bank loans does DeFi solve?

-- [x]  Centralised loans require a lot of collateral
+- [x]  Unpaid Centralised loans lead to loss for banks
 - [ ]  Bank loans are easy to get
 - [x]  Banks differentiate between potential borrowers
 - [ ]  Banks charge low-interest rates